 Distracted Driving Increases

-Whether drivers are on the road because they are essential workers or because they are on a ride just to get out of the house, they are partaking in these negligent and reckless activities behind the wheel because they think the risk is less since there are less cars on the road.
+Whether drivers are on the road because they are essential workers or because they are on a ride just to get out of the house, they are partaking in these negligent and reckless activities behind the wheel because they think the risk is less since there are fewer cars on the road.
 That isn’t the case.
 Although the volume of traffic is down, these actions are still dangerous and deadly because they’re putting you and any other drivers at risk, not to mention they’re illegal.

 Police and traffic safety officials are concerned about what will happen when states open back up.
 If people continue to drive the way that they are during the shutdown when traffic returns, there could be even more accidents.
 Officials urge drivers to slow down and put down any distractions in their cars.
 It could save lives.

-McMath Woods, P.A.
-Is Here to Help
+McMath Woods P.A.
+Is Here To Help

 We hope you and your loved ones are able to stay safe and healthy during the COVID-19 pandemic.
 But sometimes you still need to leave the house, and since drivers are being more reckless, you could be involved in an accident that wasn’t your fault.